Discipline

 Potential penalties at this stage include:

-• A formal written reprimand, to be held on your university record.
+• Written warning, to be held on your university record.

 • A restitution payment to cover the costs of any damage you caused.